STEPS TO APPLY TO THE RN-BSN PROGRAM

-- The RN-BSN program is offered at Spokane, Vancouver, Yakima, Tri-Cities, Walla Walla and online.
+The RN-BSN program is currently offered at all College of Nursing sites and online.

 - Applicants must consult with an academic advisor at their desired site for assistance with the application process.

 - A current, unencumbered Washington State RN License or eligibility for licensure is required.

 - Applicants must be at junior standing (60 semester hours/90 quarter hours), have a direct transferable AA/AS degree, or have a bachelor’s degree.

 - Cumulative GPA of 3.0 or higher in all college course work.

 - Students must complete College of Nursing prerequisite courses and WSU’s University Common Requirements (UCORE) or equivalent course work.
 Some Associate of Arts (AA), Associate of Science (AS), or Bachelor’s degrees may satisfy these requirements.
 Check with your academic advisor or compare your completed courses at the Transfer Credit Equivalencies website.

 - College of Nursing’s prerequisite courses - Cumulative GPA of 3.0 or higher.